dolfim/gitlab_user_creator/README.md

 In production it is adviced to use some production WSGI server.
 Read more on the [Flask deployment documentation](http://flask.pocoo.org/docs/deploying/).

+## Deployment
+Example for a deployment on the same server running our local Gitlab installation is in [DEPLOY.md](DEPLOY.md).

 ## Copyright
 Copyright on the application belongs to the Institute for Theoretical Physics, ETH Zurich.